rtlabs-com/p-net/doc/capturing_packets.rst

 Use the ``-i`` argument to specify Ethernet interface.

 Transfer the resulting file to your laptop, where you can open it in Wireshark.

+Note that Wireshark and tcpdump modifies the network interface settings on Linux.
+The promiscuous bit will be enabled, as seen when looking at ``/sys/class/net/eth0/flags``.
+It will not be visible via ``ifconfig`` though.

 Hardware for capturing packets on network